 When it comes to sorting out your personal taxes it’s only natural for you to want to pay as little as possible.
 Some people are happy to be unscrupulous and fiddle their taxes.
-However, there are some perfectly legitimate and law-abiding ways to lower your tax bill, you just have to know-how.
+However, there are some perfectly legitimate and law-abiding ways to lower your tax bill, you just have to know-how when it comes to personal taxing.

-This article will show you how you can lower your bill and stay on the right side of the law!
+This article will show you how you can lower your bill and stay on the right side of the law in 5 simple steps.

 A few years ago, the IRS let the owner of a junkyard deduct the price of cat food from his bill.
 He was legally allowed to do this as it was a business expense.
 The food was deemed necessary as it encouraged feral cats to his junkyard.
 These cats helped keep snakes and rats well away.